-Students who must leave class for any reason must have the teacher sign their agenda.
+Students who need to leave for class should have their agenda signed by the teacher and carried with them.
 The pass must state where they are going and the time they left.
-Students should not interrupt other classes.
-If they are checking out early, students are asked to obtain a slip in the office prior to the class.
-Texts are not acceptable permission notice.
+Students may not interrupt other classes.

 CHECKING OUT: PLANNED EARLY DISMISSAL